kamil-alperen/GIS_MicroServices/README.md

 # MicroServices

-Country database should be located at MongoDB -> Country database -> info collection City database should be located at MongoDB -> City database -> info collection District database should be located at PostgreSQL -> district database (will be created when dotnet-ef migration added) -> info table (will be created when dotnet-ef database update)
+Country database should be located at MongoDB -> Country database -> info collection <br />
+City database should be located at MongoDB -> City database -> info collection <br />
+District database should be located at PostgreSQL -> district database (will be created when dotnet-ef migration added) -> info table (will be created when dotnet-ef database update) <br />

 # Database Screenshots